-For example, In Missouri, ERE worked with like-minded organizations, policymakers and regulators who understood that an energy market with access to renewables helps attract businesses and jobs.
-As a result, each of the three investor owned utilities (IOU’s) within the state have either developed or are in process of developing large-scale, offsite renewable purchasing options for commercial and industrial customers.
+For example, In South Carolina, ERE worked with like-minded organizations, policymakers and regulators who understood that an energy market with access to renewables helps attract businesses and jobs.
+As a result, the Energy Freedom Act passed unanimously and businesses large and small now have more access to a stronger renewable energy market.

 ERE is currently active in Arizona, Alabama, Florida, Georgia, Indiana, Minnesota, Missouri, North Carolina, South Carolina, Virginia, and Wisconsin.